gto76/python-cheatsheet/README.md

         return type.__new__(cls, name, parents, attrs)
 ```
 * **New() is a class method that gets called before init().
 If it returns an instance of its class, then that instance gets passed to init() as a 'self' argument.**
-* **It receives the same arguments as init(), except for the first one that specifies the desired class of returned instance (MyMetaClass in our case).**
+* **It receives the same arguments as init(), except for the first one that specifies the desired class of the returned instance (MyMetaClass in our case).**
 * **New() can also be called directly, usually from a new() method of a child class (**`def __new__(cls): return super().__new__(cls)`**), in which case init() is not called.**

 ### Metaclass Attribute